ap-1/oidcwarden/README.md

 PORT="8000"
 ```

-1. `ADMIN_TOKEN`, should be set to a secure string, which you can generate with a command like the following:
+1. `ADMIN_TOKEN` should be set to a secure string, which you can generate with a command like the following:

 ```bash
 openssl rand -base64 24